VUMC-VMAC/GWAS_QC/README.md

 ### Pre-Imputation QC

-Pre-imputation QC can be run in one single step which runs all the filters and finishes by formatting the genotype data for upload to the TOPMed imputation server.
+Pre-imputation QC can be run in a single script which runs all the filters and finishes by formatting the genotype data for upload to the TOPMed imputation server.

 Files needed for the Pre-Imputation QC script:
 - Raw genotype files